-- Adhering to the school behaviour policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment.

-- Modelling high levels of behaviour.

-- Being aware of the signs of dysregulation.

-- Setting high expectations for every pupil.

-- Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs.

-- Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include:
+- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
+The relevant figures of authority include: - SENCO. - Headteacher. - Subject leader. - As authorised by the headteacher, sanctioning pupils who display poor levels of behaviour.

-- SENCO.

-- Headteacher.

-- Subject leader.

-- As authorised by the headteacher, following the behaviour approach the team created together.